antoninvf/antoninvf/README.md

 	</tr>
 </table>

-### I'm a full-stack developer that loves to code silly things and do web development for work.
+### Software developer that loves to code silly things and do web development for work.

 I love coding in C# but was taught Java in high school and that's mainly how I got into programming.
 I know C#, Java/Kotlin, JavaScript/TypeScript and for web development I use React and Next.js mostly.
 #### What I do at work